Tip of the day: To upgrade UnrealIRCd on *NIX simply run: ./unrealircd upgrade

 Your certificate will be renewed automatically after around 30 days (so way before the 90 days expiry).
 If there is something wrong with the certificate not renewing then you should receive email(s) about this from certbot a month from now.

-FIXME: Maybe on Debian it needs an explicit cron job??
+FIXME: Maybe on Debian or some GNU/Linux distributions, you may need an explicit cron job to handle certificate renewals??
 Ubuntu works fine, though.